View FREE Lessons!

 Without the ratchet effect, prices would be flexible and fall to P1.

-Output would equal RGDP1
+The output would equal RGDP1

 .
 But the ratchet effect prevents prices from falling, so the resulting production is RGDPR